-- [21] The board identifies a number of the steps undertaken by the school boards to separate the consortium's operations and records from the school boards, including separate locked office spaces, telephone lines, and a website. - [22] The consortium provided almost identical representations to that of the board. - [23] The appellant states that the consortium is a creature of an agreement between two school boards and is owned by and is an operating arm of these boards.
-As such, he states, it is a department of an institution, the board. - [24] The appellant relies on section 190(6) of the EA, which allows a school board to make an agreement or agreements with a corporation, commission or person for the transportation of students.
-He states that in the context of the current arrangement, there are two possible interpretations of this section: - 1.
-Only a board can make an agreement or agreements with providers of transportation of pupils (e.g. school bus companies, taxi companies, single bus/taxi operator, etc.); or alternatively, - 2.
-A board may make an agreement or agreements with defined party (ies) for transportation services who in turn contract(s) with providers of transportation of pupils (e.g. school bus companies, taxi companies, single bus/taxi operator, etc.). - [25] The appellant states that regardless of either interpretation, the defined providers/parties are stated in the Act as, "a corporation, commission or person".
-He points out that the consortium is none of these and, therefore, as a consortium it can only enter into transportation agreements because it is an operational arm of the board or boards it supports.
-He also states that the consortium, by its agreement with the school boards, is staffed by employees of those boards. - [26] The appellant relies on the Guide, which states that an unincorporated consortium does not exist in law as an entity separate from the participating school boards.
+- 1. Only a board can make an agreement or agreements with providers of transportation of pupils (e.g. school bus companies, taxi companies, single bus/taxi operator, etc.); or alternatively, - 2.
+A board may make an agreement or agreements with defined party (ies) for transportation services who in turn contract(s) with providers of transportation of pupils (e.g. school bus companies, taxi companies, single bus/taxi operator, etc.). - [30] The appellant states that regardless of either interpretation, the defined providers/parties are stated in the EA as "a corporation, commission or person".
+He points out that the consortium is none of these and, therefore, as a consortium, it can only enter into transportation agreements because it is an operational arm of the board or boards it supports.
+He also states that the consortium, by its agreement with the school boards, is staffed by employees of those boards. - [31] The appellant relies on the Guide, which states that an unincorporated consortium does not exist in law as an entity separate from the participating school boards.
 He also relies on the following definition from the Guide, which provides that: